Skip to content

 Black Canary Rebirth

-Wally West was sad Black Canary and Green Arrow hardly know each other anymore, as a result of DC’s timeline alterations.
-Rebirth was an opportunity for DC to row back on some New 52 continuity changes, with Dinah resuming her relationship with Ollie and coming back to the traditional Birds of Prey line-up.
-Black Canary co-stars in three titles during that era: Green Arrow Vol.6, Batgirl and the Birds of Prey, and Justice League of America.
+Wally West was sad that Black Canary and Green Arrow hardly knew each other anymore, a result of DC’s timeline alterations.
+The Rebirth relaunch was an opportunity for DC Comics to roll back some New 52 continuity changes, with Dinah resuming her relationship with Ollie and returning to the traditional Birds of Prey line-up.

 Batman who laughs Icon Reading OrderDark Nights: Metal!
 Present here more for context, and not at all a required reading for Dinah.
 Investigating a strange metal, Batman discovers the existence of a dark multiverse and eventually releases seven evil versions of himself into his own universe.
 That event is led by Barbatos, the dark god who plans to unleash darkness across every Earth.
 Stopping him will change the DC Universe forever.
 See Dark Nights: Metal Reading Order for more information.